matko/swipl-nix/README.md

 described below.

 ### Overlay
-This project can also be used without flakes. `default.nix` defines an overlay which can be used with nixpkgs to get a package set under `swipl-nix`.
-For example, to get version 8.0.3, you'd do `pkgs.swipl-nix."8.0.3"`.
+This project can also be used without flakes. `overlay.nix` defines an overlay which can be used with nixpkgs to get a package set under `swipl-nix`.
+For example, to get version 8.0.3, you'd do `pkgs.swipl-nix."8_0_3"`.

 For more information on overlays, consult the [https://nixos.wiki/wiki/Overlays][NixOS wiki].